-What are the differences between MIM, FIM and ILM?
+What are the differences between MIM, FIM, and ILM?

-Going from ILM 2007 to FIM 2010, we got more management agents (“connectors” if you like), but we also got the FIM portal and service, offering a web interface for user and group management, and self-service password reset (SSPR), allowing solutions like white pages and user self-service.
+Going from ILM 2007 to FIM 2010, we got more management agents (“connectors”, if you like), but we also got the FIM portal and service, offering a web interface for user and group management, and self-service password reset (SSPR), allowing solutions like white pages and user self-service.
 The portal has a comprehensive security model, and policy in the portal is set using very accessible UI-based rules.

-Going from FIM 2010 to MIM 2016 was a re-brand, with management agents (connectors) brought up to date and SSPR being made compatible with Azure AD MFA.
-A small but important addition in MIM 2016 SP1 is the ability to directly use Office 365 for email notifications and approvals.
+Going from FIM 2010 to MIM 2016 was a re-brand, with management agents (connectors) brought up to date and SSPR being made compatible with Microsoft Entra ID (Azure AD) MFA.
+A small but important addition to MIM 2016 SP1 was the ability to directly use Microsoft 365 (Office 365) for email notifications and approvals.

 Further reading ‘FIM to MIM – A User’s Guide’.